Wise vs Revolut: Full Comparison 2025

 Both Revolut and Wise have some interesting features which will suit different customer needs.

-Revolut accounts have a bigger range of features like savings, investments and budgeting tools.
+Revolut accounts have payments and holding services as well as features like savings, investments and budgeting tools.
 If you go with Revolut you’ll need to be careful to choose the best account tier for your transaction volumes.
 Stick within your allocation of no-fee transactions to avoid excess use fees.

 Wise international accounts offer features which are more heavily focused around international payments and spending.
 Accounts are free to open, with transparent costs for currency exchange and fee-paid transactions.
 Because there are no monthly fees you’ll only ever pay for the services you use and value.